Service available in:

 Our Halton CAMHS Community Team is based at Thorn Road Clinic in Runcorn.
 Thorn Road Clinic has free parking for staff and visitors.

-The animal therapy sessions, which have been offered since 2018 but have only just returned after a two year break due to the COVID-19 pandemic, involves using a variety of animals to aid the children and young people to socialise, communicate and learn.
+The animal sessions, which have been offered since 2018 but have returned after a two year break due to the COVID-19 pandemic, involves using a variety of animals to help the children and young people to socialise, communicate and learn.

 Animal therapy - camhs 1.png Animal therapy - camhs3.png